Researchers from the Grantham Centre shed light on the role seed size and unconscious bias on the start of farming.

 In other words, plants became dependent on humans to spread them.
 But did humans deliberately set out to change plants?

-Professor Colin Osborne, from the Grantham Centre for Sustainable Futures at the University of Sheffield, said: “We know very little about how agriculture began, because it happened 10,000 years ago – that’s why a number of mysteries are unresolved.
+Colin explained more to us.
+“We know very little about how agriculture began, because it happened 10,000 years ago – that’s why a number of mysteries are unresolved.
 For example why hunter-gatherers first began farming, and how were crops domesticated to depend on people.

 “One controversy in this area is about the extent to which ancient peoples knew they were domesticating crops.
 Did they know they were breeding domestication characteristics into crops, or did these characteristics just evolve as the first farmers sowed wild plants into cultivated soil, and tended and harvested them?”

-The new research, published in the journal Evolution Letters, shows the impact of domestication on vegetable seed size.
+Colin’s new research, published in the journal Evolution Letters, sets out to answer some of these questions.
+Notably, it looks at the impact of domestication on vegetable seed size.

-“We found strong evidence for a general enlargement of seeds due to domestication across seven vegetable species,” said Professor Osborne.
+“We found strong evidence for a general enlargement of seeds due to domestication across seven vegetable species,” said Colin.